terraform-google-modules/terraform-example-foundation/1-org/README.md

    ```
    gcloud source repos clone gcp-policies --project=YOUR_CLOUD_BUILD_PROJECT_ID
    ```
 1. Navigate into the repo.
+All subsequent steps assume you are running them from the gcp-environments directory.
+If you run them from another directory, adjust your copy paths accordingly.
    ```
    cd gcp-policies
    ```